tatem-games/verdaccio-google-oauth-ui/README.md

 <img src="screenshots/authorize.png" align="right" width="270"/>

-This is a Verdaccio plugin that offers GitHub OAuth integragtion for both the browser and the command line.
+This is a Verdaccio plugin that offers Google OAuth integragtion for both the browser and the command line.

 ### Features

 - UI integration with fully functional login and logout.
 When clicking the login button the user is redirected to GitHub and returns with a working session.
 - Updated usage info and working copy-to-clipboard for setup commands.
 - A small CLI for quick-and-easy configuration.

 ### Compatibility